szymach/c-pchart/README.md

 1.1.1 Changed chart loading via factory a bit (see class annotations)

 1.1.2 Updated service class with Exception handling regarding missing / wrong class name

+1.1.3 The file with classes constants are now loaded via Composer (thanks to ThaDafinser)

 References
 ==========